sys9317/Final_Project/README.md

 - turns categorical variables into dummy variables (so the day of the week column would instead be treated as seven individual 0/1 columns)
-- removes exact linear combinations ***EXPLAIN*** and removes highly correlated predictors to reduce multicollinearity and overfitting
+- Identifies variables that can be formed as a linear combination of other variables and removes highly correlated predictors to reduce multicollinearity and overfitting
 - normalizes predictors, setting the mean at 0 and the standard deviation at 1

 After creating our recipe, we incorporate it into our various models: linear